wparkulo/portfolio/finalproject_WendyParkulo.md

 ## User Research Protocol

-I hope to reach arts administrators and theatregoers with my story.
-Therefore, I chose to research out to classmates in my Arts Management program to interview.
+I hope to reach theatremakers and theatregoers with my story.
+I chose to research out to classmates in my Arts Management program to interview because even though not everyone comes from a theatre background, they all have an above average appreciation for art in general.

 I had three main goals that I wanted to achieve with my interviews.
 I wanted to know if my classmates thought the story was cohesive, complete, and effective.